aidantambling/cnt-project/p2p_software/src/Configs/readme.md

-"small" and "large" are placeholder directories for the configurations
+Common.cfg and PeerInfo.cfg are from "project_config_file_large" -
+Need these here for testing.